arabog/alx_revisited/2.deploy-infra-as-code-(iac)/servers_secgrp/Readme.md

 # Servers and Security Groups
 ## Lesson Objectives
 In particular, we will create the following resources using the CloudFormation template:
 **Security groups** - Security group specify firewall rules.
-We will create two of them, one for a load-balancer and another for a web server.
+We will create two of them, one for `a load-balancer` and another for `a web server (instance)`.

 **AutoScaling group** - An autoscaling group ensures that a desired number of servers (EC2 instances) are always up and running.
-If an instance goes down due to any reason, such as bad health, a substitute instance with a similar configuration will spin up automatically.
+If an instance goes down due to any reason, such as bad health, a substitute instance with a similar `configuration (eida launch configuration or template configuration)` will spin up automatically.

 **Launch configuration** - The configuration of the EC2 instance that spins up automatically, if required, as a part of autoscaling group resides in a launch configuration.

-**Load balancer** - A load balancer distributes the incoming traffic uniformly across multiple servers (target group) within the same or different AZs.
-We will also create a listener and target group for the load balancer.
+**Load balancer** - A load balancer distributes the incoming traffic uniformly across multiple servers (**target group**) within the same or different AZs.
+We will also create **a listener** and **target group** for the load balancer.

 ## Setting Up Our Environment
 The servers.yml file defines various resources, such as `security groups`, an `autoscaling group`, `launch configuration`, `target group`, `load balancer`, and `listener`.
 Each type of resource has a different set of properties.